Old-style martial arts (Miyagi and Fukushima edition)

 Miyagi Prefecture: Just like Chinese martial arts?!
 Yagyu Shingan-ryu martial arts: subduing armored warriors with fierce blows

-the Yagyu Shinkage-ryu of Yamato, Nara , but our school is a comprehensive martial arts school that teaches a wide variety of techniques, including swordsmanship, jujitsu, stick fighting, and sickle fighting.
+of Nara/Yamato is the most famous school bearing the name "Yagyuthe Yagyu Shinkage-ryu," our school is a comprehensive martial art that teaches a wide variety of techniques, including swordsmanship, jujutsu, bojutsu (staff fighting), and kamajutsu (sickle fighting).

 Atemi is a striking technique that involves punches and kicks, which is also found in judo.

-is particularly characterized by its martial arts techniques that are designed for use while wearing armor, and its intense striking techniques that are often described as "unique."
+techniques designed for use while wearing armor, and itsfierce striking techniques, which are often described as "unique."is particularly characterized by

 Generally speaking, when people think of jujutsu, they tend to think of it as the origin of modern judo, and as such it is composed mainly of grappling techniques such as throws.